nath54/Kitty-Krush/README.md

 | Bandits can not go next to an unit. | Bandits can go next to an unit. |
 | Bandits coins are fairly distributed between the different bandit camps. | Bandits coins are stored to the nearest bandit camp. |

-## Tests

-> TODO: Faire des tests pour vérifier que le jeu fonctionne bien, et les décrire ici

 ## Conclusion

-Well done, it was really fun to play with you ! ⸜(｡˃ ᵕ ˂ )⸝♡
+We hope you have fun on Kitty Krush! ⸜(｡˃ ᵕ ˂ )⸝♡